 Forest loss and the reasons behind it

 According to the Global Forest Watch, Malaysia lost 2.7 million hectares of primary forest between 2002 and 2020, which is a 17 percent decrease.
-This was primarily due to rapid development of roads, towns and infrastructure, as well as agriculture.
+This was primarily due to the rapid development of roads, towns and infrastructure, as well as agriculture.

 This development was built on an economic boom in the 80s and 90s, largely driven by rubber, tin and timber.
 Malaysia is now a middle-income country.
 These industries have been replaced by semiconductors, electrical goods and solar panels, as well as palm and rubber products, which the country is a leading producer of.

-During this time, palm oil has come under the spotlight for its links to deforestation and exploitation of people.
+During this time, palm oil has come under the spotlight for its links to deforestation and the exploitation of people.
 Both the public and private sectors have responded, to varying degrees.